corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/setup/corda-configuration-fields.md

 The password to unlock the KeyStore file (`<workspace>/certificates/sslkeystore.jks`) containing the node certificate and private key.

 **Important: This is the non-secret value for the development certificates automatically generated during the first node run.
-Longer term these keys will be managed in secure hardware devices.**
+Alternatively, these keys can be managed in secure hardware devices.**

 *Default:* cordacadevpass